Whoaa512/starred/README.md

 - [wesbos/cobalt2-vscode](https://github.com/wesbos/cobalt2-vscode) - Cobalt2 Theme for VS Code
 - [viraptor/reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview
 - [joemccann/native-module-server](https://github.com/joemccann/native-module-server) - Native module directory server for AWS Lambda supported native node modules.
-- [cpuu/awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security
 - [Nishkalkashyap/Quark-docs](https://github.com/Nishkalkashyap/Quark-docs) - Docs for Quark
 - [streaak/keyhacks](https://github.com/streaak/keyhacks) - Keyhacks is a repository which shows quick ways in which API keys leaked by a bug bounty program can be checked to see if they're valid.
 - [nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters](https://github.com/nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters) - A list of resources for those interested in getting started in bug bounties